Employment Privacy Statement

 - Contractors and vendors who require such information to assist us with establishing, administering, and managing the employment relationship

-- Other third parties that in good faith belief that disclosure is necessary to protect your safety or the safety of others
+- Other third parties when it is determined in good faith that disclosure is necessary to protect your safety or the safety of others

 - Other corporate entities if Workday goes through a business transition, such as a merger, acquisition by another company or sale of all or a portion of its assets